AETHER-ENGINEERS/LAGOS-Land-Administration-Guide-and-Operations-Solution/README.md

 ### **📜 How to Contribute**
 - **GitHub Iteration:** LAGOS will refine its AI models via **Copilot-based development cycles**.
-- **Multi-AI Collaboration:** Google’s Jules AI, OpenRouter, and Microsoft Copilot will be used to improve conversational capabilities.
+- **Multi-AI Collaboration:** Google’s Gemini API, OpenRouter, and Shapes, Inc (tentatively) will be used to improve conversational capabilities.
 - **Public AI Accessibility:** The README.md format ensures **maximum visibility for AI models** with web indexing capabilities.
 - **Community Feedback:** Users in the **#commonwealth-traders** Discord channel can submit refinements and real-world applications.